niemopen/niem-naming-design-rules/ndr6-outline.md

 <br/>

-# 4. The NIEM metamodel and Common Model Format
+# 4. Data models in NIEM

 The NIEM metamodel is an abstract model, defined in the UML diagram below, that specifies the content of a NIEM data model.
-The Common Model Format (CMF) is a message type that implements the metamodel.
-The tables in this section define the classes, properties, and datatypes in the metamodel and CMF.
+The Common Model Format (CMF) is a NIEM message type that implements the metamodel.
+A CMF message is a representation of a NIEM data model.
+A NIEM data model may also be represented in NIEM XSD.
+This section specifies:

+* the meaning of the classes, attributes, and relationships in the metamodel
+* the meaning of the classes, datatypes, and properties in CMF that implement the metamodel
+* the XSD constructs that correspond to CMF classes, datatypes, and properties

 <center>
   <figure class="image">